cybercongress/prompting/contrib/CONTRIBUTING.md

 * **List some other text editors or applications where this enhancement exists.**
 * **Specify the name and version of the OS you're using.**

-Thank you for considering contributing to Bittensor!
+Thank you for considering contributing to Cybertensor!
 Any help is greatly appreciated along this journey to incentivize open and permissionless intelligence.